Industry: Charity (The Global Fund)

 The students highlighted that the best parts of the week were “ working in a team and overcoming difficulties that come with a tight deadline and a big team” and “ learning to speak confidently before an important crowd.”

-Over the weak the students also improved the following personal development skills:
+Over the week the students also improved the following personal development skills:

 Student Solutions: After the week-long programme, the students had created two groups, ‘Incite’ and ‘Leman Vision’.
 They suggested well thought out marketing strategies including social media handles, campaigns, statistics and collaborations to the panel.